victorjonsson/PHP-Rocker-google-login/README.md

 }
 ```

 *Tip!
-Use persistent caching (APC of file based caching) in PHP-Rocker to speed up the server response when requesting
+Use persistent caching (APC or file based caching) in PHP-Rocker to speed up the server response when requesting
 operations that requires authentication*

 ## Optional configuration

-You can add the following configuration to config.php to restrict authentication mechanisms and e-mail domains.
+You can add the following configuration to config.php if you want to restrict which authentication mechanisms
+that should be enabled or which e-mail domains that should be allowed.

 ```
 'google.login' => array(